matfish2/vue-formular/README.md

 ## Fields

 Fields can be used in a form as DIRECT children of the form, or independently (see the `change` event).
-All fields have a `fieldType` property which can be used to determine the type the component's instance.
 All fields accept the following properties:

 * `label` `string` `optional`